March 25, 2026

 Save all medical records, bills, prescription receipts, and documentation of missed work.
 Keep the damaged motorcycle, helmet, and riding gear as evidence.
 Do not post about the accident on social media, as insurance companies routinely monitor your accounts.

-Step 6: Contact a Motorcycle Accident Lawyer
+Step 6: Talk to an Experienced Motorcycle Accident Lawyer

 The earlier you involve an attorney, the better your outcome is likely to be.
 An experienced Florida motorcycle accident lawyer can preserve critical evidence, handle all insurance communications, and build the strongest possible case on your behalf.